mikewest/internetdrafts/first-party-cookies/draft.md

    be considered in the context of the origin of the URL the user actually sees in the user agent's address bar.

+To be more precise, given an HTTP request `request`, the following algorithm returns `First-Party` if `request` is a first-party request, and `Third-Party`
+otherwise:

+1. Let `document` be the document responsible for `request`.

+2. Return `First-Party` if `document` is a first-party context, and `Third-Party` otherwise.

+Given a Document `document`, the following algorithm returns `First-Party` if `document` is a first-party context, and `Third-Party` otherwise:

+1. Let `top-origin` be the origin of the URI of the active document in the top-level browsing context of the document responsible for `request`.

+2. If `document`'s URI's origin is not `top-origin`, return `Third-Party`.

+3. While `document` has a parent browsing context:

+    1. Let `document` be `document`'s parent browsing context's active document.

+    2. If `document`'s URI's origin is not `top-origin` and `document` is not an iframe srcdoc document, return `Third-Party`.

+4. Return `First-Party`.

+Note that we deal with the document's location in steps 2, 3, and 4.2 above, not with the document's origin.
+For example, a top-level document from `https://example.com` which has been sandboxed into a unique origin still creates a non-unique first-party context for subsequent requests.

 ### Worker-based requests

 Worker-driven requests aren't as clear-cut as document-driven requests, as there isn't a clear link between a top-level browsing context and a worker.
 This is especially true for Service Workers {{SERVICE-WORKERS}}, which may execute code in the background, without any document visible at all.

+Note: The descriptions below assume that workers must be same-origin with the documents that instantiate them.
+If this invariant changes, we'll need to take the worker's script's URI into account when determining their status.

+#### Dedicated Workers

+Dedicated workers are fairly straightforward to categorize, as each dedicated worker is bound to one and only one Document.
+Requests generated from a dedicated worker (via `importScripts`, `XMLHttpRequest`, `fetch()`, and so on) are first-party requests if and only if the worker's owner document is a first-party context.

+To be more precise, given an HTTP request `request`, the following algorithm returns `First-Party` if `request` is a first-party request, and `Third-Party`
+otherwise:

+1. Let `worker` be the dedicated worker responsible for `request`.

+2. Let `document` be `worker`'s owner document.

+3. Return `First-Party` if `document` is a first-party context (as defined in section 2.1.1), and `Third-Party` otherwise.

+#### Shared Workers

+Shared Workers introduce the complexity of bindings to multiple Documents.
+As it is quite possible for a shared worker to be bound at the same time to one Document that is a first-party context, and another that isn't, we'll need to walk through all the documents associated with the worker to determine its status.
+If and only if all associated documents are first-party contexts, then the worker is a first-party context.

+To be more precise, given an HTTP request `request`, the following algorithm returns `First-Party` if `request` is a first-party request, and `Third-Party`
+otherwise:

+1. Let `worker` be the dedicated worker responsible for `request`.

+2. For each `document` in `worker`'s list of relevant Documents:

+    1. Return `Third-Party` if `document` is not a first-party context (as defined in section 2.1.1).

+3. Return `First-Party`.

+#### Service Workers

+Service Workers are more complex still, as they act as a completely separate execution context, with very little relationship to the Document which registered them.

+Until we have more implementation experience, we will consider Service Workers as third-party contexts in all cases.

+Note: Requests which simply pass through a service worker will be handled as described above; the only requests which will be effected by this categorization are those which the service worker itself initiates (via `fetch()`, for instance).

 # Server Requirements